Skip to Content

 Business Impact Analysis (BIA)

-Identifies which processes and systems are truly critical, and what the impact looks like — financial, operational, regulatory — if they go offline.
+The BIA identifies which business processes and supporting systems are truly critical, what dependencies they have, and what the impact looks like if they are unavailable.
+That impact may be financial, operational, contractual, legal, or reputational.

 Documented runbooks